I beg to move,

 Indeed, and September 2016 was the last time that we debated climate change in the Chamber, which is shameful.

-2018 was the fourth hottest year on record with average global temperatures nearly 1° C above the pre-industrial average.
+The year 2018 was the fourth hottest year on record with average global temperatures nearly 1°C above the pre-industrial average.
 Yesterday in West Yorkshire there were enormous fires on Saddleworth Moor.
 The weather was lovely, was it not?
 But do we remember a year ago and the “beast from the east”?
 Such extreme weather events are not to be welcomed.
 They are not good things.
 They are a sign that something has gone horrifically wrong.